-A warm welcome to Webstone Cottage, a chocolate-box stone cottage dating back to the 17th Century.
-Set within a picture-postcard estate village on the cusp of the North York Moors National Park, this darling property is reminiscent of the cottage in the Cameron Diaz movie 'The Holiday'.
+A warm welcome to this chocolate-box stone cottage dating back to the 17th century.
+Set within a picture-postcard village on the cusp of the North York Moors National Park, this gorgeous property is reminiscent of the cottage in the Cameron Diaz movie 'The Holiday'.
 Bursting at the seams with period features and cosy character, you'll want to squirrel yourself away in here for weeks.
-Some excellent foodie pubs within walking distance too.
+Some excellent foodie pubs are within walking distance too.

 Make your way through the entrance hall to the surprisingly generous sitting room.
-At the heart of the room is an original stone fireplace home to a wood-burning stove.
+At the heart of the room is an original stone fireplace home to a wood burner.
 Light up the fire and snuggle up on the easy chair with a cup of hot chocolate, sheer bliss!
-There's a TV with Freeview & a DVD player if you want to catch a movie.
-Wi-Fi is also available and board games, books and magazines are provided for off-line fun.
+There's a TV and a DVD player if you want to catch a movie.
+Wi-Fi is also available and board games, books and magazines are provided for offline fun.

 The galley-style kitchen sits next door and affords lovely views to the mature rear gardens.
 You'll find all the usual mod cons including a dishwasher, fridge, oven with ceramic hob and microwave.
 The cupboards are extremely well stocked with all the utensils and crockery you'll need to rustle up a fantastic meal.

-Just around the corner is a further utility area home to a downstairs loo, freezer, washing machine and gorgeous Belfast sink ? perfect for washing off muddy boots after a day's walking in the moors.
+Just around the corner is a further utility area home to a downstairs loo, freezer, washing machine and gorgeous Belfast sink, perfect for washing off muddy boots after a day's walking on the moors.
 There is also a large larder area to store all your bits and pieces.

-The kitchen opens up into the spacious dining room, an incredibly homely room which whisks you back to tea-time of yesteryear.
-Take your time and enjoy a long leisurely breakfast, mulling over the morning papers with the smell of bacon frying in the background.
-Cup of Yorkshire tea in hand of course!
+The kitchen opens up into the spacious dining room, an incredibly homely room which whisks you back in time.
+Enjoy a long leisurely breakfast, mulling over the morning papers with the smell of bacon frying in the background, a mug of Yorkshire tea in hand of course!
 A stereo provides the soundtrack and an open fire lends atmosphere for your evening meal.

-The bathroom is at the end of the landing, a good-sized room offering a bath with hand held shower set.
-Perfect for a long hot soak after exploring the surrounding countryside.
+The bathroom is at the end of the landing, a good-sized room offering a bath with hand held shower.
+Perfect for a long hot soak after exploring the surrounding countryside!